florencejt/fusilli/docs/_build/html/_sources/auto_examples/training_and_testing/plot_model_comparison_loop_kfold.rst.txt

     params = {
         "kfold_flag": True,
-        "num_k": 10,
+        "num_k": 8,
         "log": False,
         "pred_type": "regression",
         "batch_size": 32,
+        "loss_log_dir": "loss_logs",
     }

 ..
 GENERATED FROM PYTHON SOURCE LINES 105-109

-3. Generating simulated data
+3. Generating simulated data 🔮
 --------------------------------
-Here we generate simulated data for the two tabular modalities for this example.
+Time to create some simulated data for our models to work their wonders on.
 This function also simulated image data which we aren't using here.

 ..
 GENERATED FROM PYTHON SOURCE LINES 109-118